 A Book Review by Shrabastee: “RAT” by Priscilla B Shuler

-A Book Review by Hopeful Optimist: “RAT” by Priscilla B Shuler
+Book Review: “RAT” by Priscilla B Shuler

 Featured Book: “The Medallion” by Priscilla B Shuler